axonasif/dotsh/README.md

 `target-dir` is the directory/folder where symlinks will be applied from the cloned repo.
 (Defaults to `$HOME`)

-If you wish to apply the symlinks to a different for example:
+If you wish to apply the symlinks to a different directory for example:

 ```js
 REPO="your-repo-link-here" dotfiles::initialize "" "/root/.local/very/deep/location";